 Based on the card you own, you could receive more value by redeeming for a gift card over cash back.

-Rossman recently signed up for the Citi Premier℠ Card and is working towards its 60,000-point bonus (earned after spending $4,000 within your first three months).
-According to both Rossman and Citi calculations, the bonus is worth about $750 in travel, $600 in gift cards and $300 in cash back, respectively.
+Rossman recently signed up for the Citi Premier® Card and is working towards its 60,000-point bonus (earned after spending $4,000 within your first three months).
+According to both Rossman and Citi calculations, the bonus is worth about $750 in travel when booked through the Citi Thank You Portal or $600 in cash back.

 “My wife and I are planning to buy some furniture, and we don’t have any definite upcoming travel plans.
 We might rather get $600 in Pottery Barn gift cards now than an extra $150 off a hypothetical future trip,” says Rossman.

 The bottom line